gl0bsec/community_collection/readme.md

-# Convenient wrappers and utiliites for working with text data from online communities and the web
+# Convenient wrappers for working with text data from online communities and the web

 ## Package layout